Brake Disc and Pad Kit Buyer's Guide

 Find the kits that are designed to fit your vehicle.

-When shopping for the right kit for your vehicle, you should narrow down you selection to those that would fit to your current set-up.
-That is unless you are willing to upgrade your wheels, spindles, suspension and other components.
+When shopping for the right kit for your vehicle, you should narrow down your selection to those that would fit your current set-up.
+That is unless you are willing to upgrade your wheels, spindles, suspension, and other components.
 You should make use of the vehicle manual and product catalogs to match the right application.
-Also consider the environment and activities where your vehicle operates.
+Also, consider the environment and activities where your vehicle operates.